icreatedthistotestangularandicantstop/idk-backend/README.md

 ## Run project

-`docker-compose build` will build the project image `docker-compose up` will run the project image
+ - `docker-compose build` will build the project image
+ - `docker-compose up` will run the project image
-`docker exec -it twoter_db bash /usr/db_setup.sh` will run SQL scripts to create and populate tables
+ - `docker exec -it twoter_db bash /usr/db_setup.sh` will run SQL scripts to create and populate tables

+A default user will be created after the database script is run with username=zivanof and password=1234